Chs000-00/CreateTogether/about.md

 Supports public lobbies and private lobbies. <c>Dedicated Lobbies are still in beta</c>, but may come in the future.
 **This mod is currently in beta, please report all bugs or incomplete features to the github repo!**

+Special thanks to the geode sdk server for helping answer all my questions, and to all my beta-testers, without whoem this project would not have been possible.